GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I never in my wildest dreams would have predicted the evolution of the Internet.
-And I never would’ve predicted the degree to which corporate influence over the Internet has changed its character over time.
+> ### A large part of mathematics which becomes useful developed with absolutely no desire to be useful, and in a situation where nobody could possibly know in what area it would become useful.
 >
-> ~ *L. Peter Deutsch*
+> ~ *John von Neumann*

 ---
 ## 🏎 Quick Facts